Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion

 Otherwise, it would be very difficult to produce a natural trajectory.
-The subject is asked to always perform the motion and avoid the obstacle in the most comfortable manner.
+The subject is asked to always perform natural and comfortable motions.
 Other than that, there are no restrictions from which direction the subject must avoid the obstacle.
 The subject is allowed to bend the torso but cannot stand up from the seat to reach a far point.

-After removing the invalid motions, we finally obtain $544$ hand trajectories corresponding to various goal positions and obstacle positions, as illustrated in Fig.~\ref{fig:trials_2}.
-Each trajectory contains the hand position of one P2PR motion.
-It can be seen that different trajectories show great variety in their shapes.
-Taller trajectories indicate that the hand goes over the obstacle and short ones pass around the obstacles.
-A common feature of these trajectories is that they all successfully avoid obstacles while maintaining the smoothness of the shape.
-Fig.~\ref{fig:trials_4} gives a more clear perspective of how a hand trajectory reaches the target and avoids the obstacle.